jaketbailey/app-eng-lego/README.md

 ## Running the application

 - To start the application simply run `npm start`.
-- This will start up the webserver and will listen on port 8080
+- This will start up the express webserver (Express - Node.Js Web Application Framework, n.d.) and will listen on port 8080
 - The application will then run on http://localhost:8080.

 ## Testing the application